eirikhoye/airr_tools/README.md

-Analysis Pipeline for the paper "T cell receptor repertoire sequencing reveals chemotherapy-driven clonal expansion in colorectal liver metastases"
+Analysis Pipeline for the paper "T cell receptor repertoire sequencing reveals chemotherapy-driven clonal expansion in colorectal liver metastases" by Høye et al.

 Adaptive ImmunoSEQ rearrangement files can be downloaded from:
 clients.adaptivebiotech.com